kletobias/p2022/_projects/deep-dive-tabular-data-pt-7.md

 `get_truncated_normal`.

-`get_truncated_normal` is a custom distribution based on the normal distribution, that ensures that none of its values are below or above a specified value.
+`get_truncated_normal` is a custom distribution based on the normal distribution that ensures that none of its values are below or above a specified value.
 Between the upper and lower limit, one can adjust the shape of the bell curve like value distribution.

-`RMSE` defines a custom scorer metric, that *sklearn* can use during training to evaluate the accuracy of the predictions made by the estimator during the optimization process.
-It is the metric, that Kaggle uses to evaluate the final submission.
+`RMSE` defines a custom scorer metric that *sklearn* can use during training to evaluate the accuracy of the predictions made by the estimator during the optimization process.
+It is the metric that Kaggle uses to evaluate the final submission.

 The hyperparameter optimization used is `RandomizedSearchCV` from the *sklearn*